lyle-morris-sudo/pixel/components/shell_header.md

 ## Labeling

 The component provides default names for each icon-only button in the header, and these names are revealed on hover or focus.
-Interactions for some header components are covered under other component topics such as search, notifications, and the right panel switcher.
+Interactions for some header components are covered under other component topics such as search, notifications, and the right shell switcher.
 The component provides default names for its icon-only components and reveals them on hover or focus.

 <img src="../images/components/header/header_accessibility_labels.png" alt="Header Accessibility Labels"/>